 Test Cycle closure, as the name indicates, is the concluding stage of the software testing cycles.
 When the test execution stage is completed, as defined earlier, a closure report is prepared.

-Closure report is a document which evaluates the entire process and all the phases of software testing.
+Closure report is a document that evaluates the entire process and all the phases of software testing.
 It evaluates the process on the basis of objectives, time, cost, coverage, and the number of defects and bugs identified.

 Testing is a process that can go on for multiple cycles, but to make sure that it is concluded an exit criterion is decided between the clients and the software engineers.
 Usually, these criteria can be something like when 90% of the testing is bug-free, or when there are less than 10% bugs reported, etc.

 When an STLC process meets the exit criteria, it is concluded by preparing a closure report.
 Often after this, the product is sent for User Acceptance Testing (UAT) where the software is tested by the actual users who will be using the product in the long run.
 If any errors or bugs are overlooked by the engineers and are identified by the users they can be communicated to them to have it fixed.

 |Following documents from the preceding documents will be required to begin this stage of the software testing life cycle: |